Skip to main content

 - Principal | Clark Nuber

-The Data Collection Form has been revamped and is an opportunity to explore the new form, new website and how the data collection form is used by Federal oversight and cognizant agencies.
+The Data Collection Form has been revamped.
+This is an opportunity to explore the new form, new website and how the data collection form is used by Federal oversight and cognizant agencies.

 Learning Objectives:

-• Provide an overview of the revamped Federal Audit Clearinghouse and related Data Collection Form processes
+• Recall an overview of the revamped Federal Audit Clearinghouse and related Data Collection Form processes

-• Learn how Federal agencies and cognizant agencies use the Data Collect Form.
+• Identify how Federal agencies and cognizant agencies use the Data Collect Form.

 2:15 PM – 3:05 PM EDT